zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "encodeNodeBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeBitMask(nodeIDs: readonly number[]): Buffer;
+export function encodeNodeBitMask(nodeIDs: readonly number[]): Bytes;

 // Warning: (ae-missing-release-tag) "encodeNodeID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeID(nodeId: number, type?: NodeIDType): Buffer;
+export function encodeNodeID(nodeId: number, type?: NodeIDType): Bytes;

 // Warning: (ae-missing-release-tag) "encodeNodeInformationFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeInformationFrame(info: NodeInformationFrame, isLongRange?: boolean): Buffer;
+export function encodeNodeInformationFrame(info: NodeInformationFrame, isLongRange?: boolean): Bytes;

 // Warning: (ae-missing-release-tag) "encodeNodeProtocolInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeProtocolInfo(info: NodeProtocolInfo, isLongRange?: boolean): Buffer;
+export function encodeNodeProtocolInfo(info: NodeProtocolInfo, isLongRange?: boolean): Bytes;

 // Warning: (ae-missing-release-tag) "encodeNodeProtocolInfoAndDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeProtocolInfoAndDeviceClass(info: NodeProtocolInfoAndDeviceClass, isLongRange?: boolean): Buffer;
+export function encodeNodeProtocolInfoAndDeviceClass(info: NodeProtocolInfoAndDeviceClass, isLongRange?: boolean): Bytes;

 // Warning: (ae-missing-release-tag) "encodeNodeUpdatePayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function encodeNodeUpdatePayload(nif: NodeUpdatePayload, nodeIdType?: NodeIDType): Buffer;
+export function encodeNodeUpdatePayload(nif: NodeUpdatePayload, nodeIdType?: NodeIDType): Bytes;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen